-What do pain, stress, anxiety, depression, and concentration have in common?
+Q?
+What do pain, stress, anxiety, and depression have in common?

 Anxiety, depression, or a lack of concentration makes life more challenging.
-Yet people who live with chronic pain often experience all three…every day.
+People who live with chronic pain often experience all three…every day.
 Think how much more rewarding life could be if all these conditions, plus chronic pain, could be reduced—even eliminated—by ONE THING.

-That one thing is EXERCISE.
 Science and thousands of people make it increasingly apparent that aerobic exercise can improve more than our physical shape.
 Exercise may be your brain's best medicine.
-According to John Ratey, Harvard Medical School professor of psychiatry and author, exercise has nine benefits that slow and improve the aging process (and might we add...reduce pain?).
+According to John Ratey, Harvard Medical School professor of psychiatry and author of several books, exercise has nine benefits that slow and improve the aging process.
+They also improve our pain.

 Aerobic exercise | Why it Helps Pain